xaravind/devops-notes-25/git_tasks.md

 | `revert`          | 👮 Writing a formal report to undo something without hiding it |

 ---
-Got it!
-Here's the updated challenge with the corrected subheading:

----

-### 🧨 Challenge 5: Amend the last commit message and add a forgotten file to the last commit using git commit --amend.
+### 🧨 **Challenge 5: Amend the last commit message and add a forgotten file to the last commit using git commit --amend.*

----

 #### 🎯 Objective:
 Learn how to: